sanders41/meilisearch-python-sdk/docs/plugins.md

 ### Modify documents and search results

 A pre event plugin can be used to modify the documents before sending for indexing.
-In this example a new `access` field will be added to the doocuments before they are added or updated.
+In this example a new `access` field will be added to the documents before they are added or updated.
 The example will set every other record to `admin` access with the other records being set to `read`.
-This will illustrate the idea of modifing documents even it if doesn't make real world sense.
+This will illustrate the idea of modifying documents even it if doesn't make real world sense.

-A post search plugin, this type of search plugin can only be used post search because it requires the result of the search, will be used to remove records marked as `admin` before returing the result.
+A post search plugin, this type of search plugin can only be used post search because it requires the result of the search, will be used to remove records marked as `admin` before returning the result.
 In the real world this filtering would probably be done with a filterable field in Meilisearch,but again, this is just used here to illustrate the idea.